-While ideal for evaluating OSA subject airways, supine sleep functional CBCT/MRIs, are not typically available in an office setting.
-With practitioner accessible "in-office" upright CBCT imaging, an awake posture is lamentably requisite.
-Methodology using upright awake CBCT images for OSA subjects for improving the probabilities for OA efficacy is understood as qualified.
+Although ideal for evaluating the airway of patients with OSA, sleep functional CBCT/MRI performed in the supine position is not typically available in an office setting.
+With practitioner-accessible in-office upright CBCT, an awake posture is lamentably requisite.
+Methodology using CBCT images obtained from upright awake patients with OSA for improving the probabilities for OA efficacy is understood as qualified.
 It may be considered a practitioner based, improved method over indeterminate OA construction with limited effectiveness.
-Pre-selective enhanced methodology CBCT measures of OA usage for airway improvement may support or eventually circumvent multi-disciplinary invasive methods such as drug sleep-induced endoscopy (DISE) to determine if optimal jaw positioning is acceptable for OSA subjects.26
+Preselective enhanced methodology CBCT measures of OA usage for airway improvement may support or eventually circumvent multidisciplinary invasive methods such as drug sleep-induced endoscopy to determine whether optimal jaw positioning is acceptable for patients with OSA.26